zecure/shadowd.zecure.org/content/documentation/user_interface.md

       -t [ --time_frame ] arg (-24 hours)

 This command sends a report about recent attacks to all users with a valid e-mail address.
-No e-mail is send if there are no logged requests.
+No e-mails are send if there are no logged attacks in the time frame.
-The content of the message is located in *src/Swd/AnalyzerBundle/Resources/views/Report/email.txt.twig*.